Stunning Before & After Photos

 Otoplasty is a safe and effective procedure.
 Dr. Steinberg will assess your child at their consultation appointment to make sure that he or she qualifies for this surgery.
 Remember that children must have ears that are fully grown to their maximum size before they are eligible for otoplasty.
 This generally occurs around the age of nine.

-To learn more about otoplasty and to book your consultation appointment today, contact our office.
+To learn more about the otoplasty procedure and to book your initial consultation appointment today, contact our office.